UTSAVS26/PyVerse/Beginner_Projects/Excel to CSV/Readme.md

 ### cli usage

-make sure your excel file (e.g., `input.xlsx`) is in the same directory or provide the full path:
+make sure your Excel file (e.g., `input.xlsx`) is in the same directory or provide the full path:

 ```bash
 python excel_to_csv.py input.xlsx -o output